imad12345/git-testing/README.md

-This project is git practice.
+This project is git practice. bla bla